Admission Prerequisites

 Qualifying Examination

-Before advancement to candidacy, each doctoral student must pass a Qualifying Examination administered by a committee approved by the Graduate Division.
-This committee consists of at least 5 members, 2 of whom must be outside the field of the major and represent the 2 minor fields.
-One member of the committee must come from outside CEE, and one member must be designated as the chair.
+Before advancement to candidacy, each doctoral student must pass a Qualifying Examination.
+The Qualifying Examination takes place after successful completion of the oral Preliminary Examination.
+The Qualifying examination is administered by a committee approved by the Graduate Division.
+As noted in the Department of Civil and Environmental Engineering’s qualifying exam policies, qualifying exams are to be conducted by minimum 4-person committees.
+However, if 4 senate members cannot be found to cover the breadth and depth of the major and both minors, then a 5-person committee may be used.
 The committee may include the thesis supervisor but the thesis supervisor is not permitted to serve as committee chair.

 The prospective candidate normally should take the examination during the semester following completion of all course requirements.